auth0/auth0-PHP/README.md

 }
 ```

-After successful authentication via the Universal Login Page, the user will arrive back at your application using your configured `redirect_uri,` their token will be validated, and they will have an authenticated session.
+After successful authentication via the Universal Login Page, the user will arrive back at your application using your configured `redirect_uri`, their token will be validated, and they will have an authenticated session.
 Use `Auth0::getCredentials()` to retrieve details about the authenticated user.

 #### Validation guidance for supporting multiple organizations